 |Tuition and Tuition Assistance|

 CARVAS COLLEGE and CARDIOVASCULAR TECHNOLOGY TRAINING are the same school.
-We are currently in the process of changing our name to better reflect our curriculum offerings.
+We have changed our name to better reflect our curriculum offerings.

-The mission of Carvas College is to train the highest quality practitioners in two medical curriculums:
+The mission of Carvas College is to train the highest quality practitioners in these curriculums:

 About Carvas College:

 When our school first began, we offered only one course of training - cardiovascular technology - and our name was, appropriately, Cardiovascular Technology Training.
 We recently changed our name to Carvas College to better reflect our more diversified curriculum offering.